 Being still is to trust, rely on and be confident in God, who is always faithful.
 That the good work He has started in me, He will finish.

-I eat healthy meals and reserve a special time for quiet and meditation.
+I reserve a special time for quiet moments and meditation.

-I meditate on the Bible from the start of my day.
-I keep those thoughts and see where they are relevant as my day unfolds.
-I reflect on them again just before I go to sleep.
+I meditate on a passage from the Bible at the start of my day.
+I keep these thoughts with me and see where I can apply them as the day unfolds.
+I reflect on my day and how the passage came alive just before I go to sleep.

+Prayer is talking to God and listening to him.
 I pray through most of my day.
-(Yes, I was praying when you joined me at the coffee station!
+(Yes, I was praying when you joined me at the coffee station.
 I was praying during that difficult conference call.
 I was praying when I sat down for lunch.)

-I reserve a special time at the beginning and at the end of the day for a burst of intense prayer for five circles: For me & my family, church and friends, community, country, the world.
+I reserve a special time at the beginning and at the end of the day for a burst of intense prayer for any or all of my five circles: For me & my family, church and friends, community, country, the world.